wartrax13/readme/README.md

-### Hi there 👋, My name is Pedro
+### Hi there 👋, My name is Pedro Andrade
 #### I am a Python developer and Social Scientist and I love to understand the behaviorism of the people.

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

 Skills: PYTHON | HTML | POSTGRESQL | DOCKER | HTML |  CSS | COMUNICATION

-- 🔭 I’m currently working on Necto System as Python Dev
+- 🔭 I’m currently working on [Necto System](http://znc.com.br/en/) as Python Dev
 - 👯 I’m looking to collaborate on People
 - 📫 How to reach me: pedro.moisesandrade@gmail.com
 - ⚡ Fun fact: I am musician (guitar and singer), sociology teacher and I worked for 4 years as an anthropologist in popular culture research.